e271828e/Flight.jl/docs/notes/design/framework_spec.md

 owes tolerance of a partially initialized device ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)'s taught obligation).
-The report is the ordinary `DeviceCrash` ([Appendix C](#appendix-c-the-diagnostic-kind-set)), not a kind of its own: its payload — device id, the cause exception, whether `should_abort` was set — already carries everything an init-time failure has to say, and the name is honest, a device that cannot acquire its resources having crashed before it lived.
+The report is the ordinary `DeviceCrash` ([Appendix C](#appendix-c-the-diagnostic-kind-set)), not a kind of its own: its payload — device id, the cause exception, whether `should_abort` was set — already carries everything an init-time failure has to say.
+It is written through the ordinary `report!(address, diagnostic)` entry point, addressed by the roster entry rather than by a handle, there being no device task to hold one before the spawn; the address supplies the device identity either way, which is why no call passes a device id ([§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)).
+The name is honest, a device that cannot acquire its resources having crashed before it lived.
 No task is spawned for a failed device, so it is **dead from boundary zero**, and that needs no machinery: its diagnostic cell never receives a